 - Increasing inclusivity, coordination and accountability of decision making around security and governance by bringing together government officials, security agencies and civil society

 - Mitigating the grievances that drive conflict by addressing youth unemployment, conflict over land and water resources and environmental degradation caused by oil spills

 - Increasing the influential participation of women and girls in peacebuilding and reducing violence against them through running peace clubs for young people, monitoring Nigeria’s National Action Plan on Women, Peace and Security and supporting women’s organisations

 - Influencing key stakeholders through research and advocacy, training and mentoring media practitioners on conflict sensitive communications and increasing the conflict sensitivity of other development actors

-Our SDDirect team of international and national gender and inclusion experts provides technical expertise on gender, social inclusion and conflict and lead the women, peace and security output.
-We have led and provided technical support to research teams, including on young women’s experiences of government youth unemployment and empowerment programmes, masculinities, conflict and experiences of women and girls with disability of conflict and violence.
-We also provide strategic direction to the project through participation in the Programme Management Board.
+Our SDDirect team of international and national gender and inclusion experts provided technical expertise on gender, social inclusion and conflict and lead the women, peace and security output.
+We led and provided technical support to research teams, including on young women’s experiences of government youth unemployment and empowerment programmes, masculinities, conflict and experiences of women and girls with disability of conflict and violence.
+We also provided strategic direction to the project through participation in the Programme Management Board.